Oxfordshire Treescape Project

 Treescape story map

-Our maps are published by Oxfordshire County Council in an accessible, interactive story format that allows you to investigate treescape opportunities across Oxfordshire
+Treescape Opportunity maps are published by Oxfordshire County Council in an accessible, interactive story format that allows you to investigate treescape opportunities across Oxfordshire.

 Treescapes guide

-The treescapes guide offers a summary explanation of the treescapes included in the maps and the benefits they bring, together with some case studies of famers and landowners who have put them into action and further resources.
-It also includes a brief explanation of the mapping rules we have adopted.
+The Treescapes Guide offers a summary explanation of the treescapes included in the Opportunity Reports and the benefits they bring, together with some case studies of famers and landowners who have put them into action and further resources.
+It also includes a brief explanation of the mapping rules used.

 Our land, our future report